prof-rossetti/nyu-info-2335-201905/CONTRIBUTING.md

 #> origin	https://github.com/YOUR_GITHUB_USERNAME/nyu-info-2335-201905.git (push)
 ```

-> NOTE: if you cloned the repo using GitHub Desktop, it may have already automatically configured the "upstream" remote address for you, in which case you can skip the next step about manually configuring the "upstream" remote repo...
+If you cloned the repo using GitHub Desktop, you may see both an "origin" and an "upstream" address after running that last `git remote -v` command, in which case there is no need to configure the "upstream" remote address manually.

-Finally, also establish a relationship between your local repo and the "upstream" remote repo, which will allow you to keep your fork up-to-date:
+Otherwise, you'll need to manually establish a relationship between your local repo and the "upstream" remote repo, which will allow you to keep your fork up-to-date:

 ```sh
 git remote add upstream https://github.com/prof-rossetti/nyu-info-2335-201905.git # this is the HTTPS address, but alternatively you can use the SSH address